 Red Brook: Wareham, Plymouth, Buzzards Bay (view pictures)

 Red Brook is a small, spring fed, 4.5-mile-long trout stream that empties into Buttermilk Bay, not far from the Cape Cod Canal.
 Meandering south from White Island Pond, for much of its length Red Brook serves as the boundary between the towns of Plymouth and Wareham in southeastern Massachusetts.
 Having been lured to Red Brook by its sea-run brook trout fishery, Theodore Lyman III began buying land along its banks in 1870.
 His first purchase was a small house, salt marsh and shoreline on Buttermilk Bay.
 The Lyman family eventually deeded over their Red Brook property to Trout Unlimited, with the understanding that TU would restore the brook’s sea-run brook trout fishery.
 In 2001 TU signed an agreement with The Trustees of Reservations (TTOR) and the Massachusetts Division of Fisheries and Wildlife that created the 638-acre Red Brook Reserve.
 The 210-acre Lyman Reserve, owned by the Trustees, is [under the agreement] jointly managed by the three parties.
 The 428-acre Red Brook Wildlife Management Unit section of the reserve was expanded in 2009 to protect the entire stream by the purchase of 245 acres at its headwaters.
 Between 2006 and 2009, four dams were removed from Red Brook in the Lyman Reserve by the Massachusetts Division of Ecological Restoration, TU and TTOR, along with extensive habitat restoration.
 Red Brook’s brook trout population is healthy once again.
 Herring, eels and brook trout now swim an unobstructed Red Brook for the first time in 150 years.
-A restoration of Red Brook in cranberry bogs at the headwater is scheduled for 2014 and 2015.
+A restoration of Red Brook in cranberry bogs at the headwaters, scheduled for 2014 and 2015 is ongoing and as of 2017 is awaiting additional funding.

 The Lyman Family at Red Brook